The Historic Heart of Berlin − Then and Now

 Over the centuries, the City Commandant's Headquarters were part of an ensemble that also included the Crown Prince's and Crown Princess's Palaces, the Zeughaus (armory), the Neue Wache, modern-day Humboldt University as well as the Forum Fridericianum (today's Bebelplatz), comprising the opera house (now the Berlin State Opera Unter den Linden, which is currently undergoing renovation), St. Hedwig's Cathedral, and the “Kommode” (formerly the Royal library now the Faculty of Law at Humboldt University).

-Visitors can also experience the architecture of historic Berlin to the east of the Kupfergraben; on a stroll through the Lustgarten, past Berlin Cathedral to Museum Island with its complex of five major museums: the New Museum, Pergamon Museum, Old National Gallery, Old Museum and Bode Museum.
+The architecture of historic Berlin can also be experienced east of the Kupfergraben; on a stroll through Lustgarten park, past the Berlin Cathedral to Museum Island with its complex consisting of the New Museum, the Pergamon Museum, the Alte Nationalgalerie (Old National Gallery), the Altes Museum (Old Museum), and the Bode Museum.